WencesVillegasMarset/aws-saa-c02-notes/README.md

 ## AWS Elastic BeanStalk

 You can deploy Web Server based apps and Worker based apps (a background process listening to SQS).
+EVERYTHING IS MANAGED.

 * Components of a Beanstalk app:
   * Environment: Infrastructure supporting the app, you can define multiple envoronments: DEV, STG and PRD for example.